dlevs/koreader-meta-updater/README.md

-# KOReader Meta Updater & Calibre Sync
+# Calibre Sync

-A TypeScript CLI tool with two main functions:

-1. **📚 Calibre → Folder Sync**: Sync your Calibre library to a folder with customizable filename templates and field mappings, while preserving KOReader metadata
+A TypeScript CLI tool that syncs your Calibre library to a folder with customizable filename templates and field mappings, while preserving KOReader metadata.

-2. **🔄 KOReader Meta Updater**: Fix KOReader metadata when epub files are renamed (legacy functionality)
+> [!Warning]
+> This project was vibe coded.
+If it deletes your library, I take no responsibility.
+Back stuff up first.

-## 🚀 Calibre Sync (New!)
+## 🚀 Features

-Sync books from your Calibre library to a target folder with intelligent filename formatting and automatic KOReader metadata preservation.

-### Features

 - **📋 Template-based Naming**: Use customizable templates like `{#genre} - {author_sort} - {series:|| }{series_index:|| - }{title} ({id})`
 - **🗂️ Field Mapping**: Map Calibre field values (e.g., map "Fiction" → "0100 - Fiction" for sorting)